Support

 SB 785 HB 1340 Labor and Employment - Unpaid Parental Leave - Definition of Employer Sen. Justin Ready (5-R)

 Altering the definition of "employer" to exclude employers who are covered by the federal Family and Medical Leave Act for the current year from being required to provide to employees a certain unpaid parental leave benefit in the State.
-Finance Labor & Employment - Support
+Economic Matters

 Support